Art must be interactive &

 As I grew up, I found a new love; "The thin line between science and art".
 I signed up to be a facilitator for the 'why' and the 'why not' and got enrolled into the paradox of time, space, and matter with each decision made.
 I created new universes of possibilities to be admitted into being a candidate of "HOPE"; I aspired to be an Artist.

-I already know the answer to that question because my art is decolonised, queer, non-dual, Afro-Caribbean, toxic-masculinity-repellant, confrontational, interactive, and a search for equity.
-My name is Zaërick, and this is my antebellum.
+Driven by dialogue, history, and conscious choices, my art is intentionally decolonised, queer, non-dual, Afro-Caribbean, confrontational, interactive, equity-seeking, and rejects toxic masculinity.
+My name is Zaërick.
+This is my antebellum.

 The Antebellum